Jan Skaloud

 Sensor orientation

 Determination of spatial orientation (i.e. position, velocity, attitude) via integration of inertial sensors with satellite positioning.
-Prerequisite for many applications related to remote sensing, environmental monitoring, mobile mapping, robotics, space exploration, smart-phone navigation, etc.
+Prerequisite for applications related to remote sensing, environmental monitoring, mobile mapping, robotics, space exploration, smart-phone navigation, etc.